 When you take all of this into account, a 34-pound gain over 28 days doesn’t seem quite so unbelievable.
 But if you leave muscle memory and fluid manipulation OUT of the picture, the idea that you can gain 34 pounds of muscle in 28 days is total BS.

 Even in a study where they used untrained guys in their late teens and early twenties, who have a relatively easy time building muscle, gains in lean mass averaged only 12 pounds over a 10-week period.

-Whether they follow the 4-Hour Body workout or not, the vast majority of people would be doing remarkably well to gain 34 pounds of muscle in a year, let alone 28 days.
+The vast majority of people would be doing remarkably well to gain 34 pounds of muscle in a year, let alone 28 days.